nickpetrocelli/isc-dev/README.md

 ```
 NS> d ##class(dev.code).init()
 ```
-Then run release to export all the classes in comileList into one "myproject.xml" release file.
+Then run release to export all the classes in compileList into one "myproject.xml" release file.
 It will export it into the default for current Namespace directory.
 ```
 NS> d ##class(dev.code).release()
 ```